 An Omaha Bee article from 1898 shows that William Crutchfield was involved in crime for a long time.
 That year, his house was bombarded with gunfire when it was being raided by police.
 Often called Billy, Crutchfield was Jack Broomfield’s partner for a long time.
 In 1903, when Tom Dennison positioned Broomfield as the owner of The Midway saloon, he made Crutchfield part-owner.
 When Broomfield commissioned Wigington to design his rowhouse, Crutchfield built an identical one next door.

-Crutchfield was involved in running the Midway until 1914, when he opened his own establishment in the Sporting District.
+Crutchfield co-owned the Midway with Crutchfield until 1914, when he opened his own establishment in the Sporting District.
 The Midway was known nationwide and apparently catered mostly to African-Americans.
 They served alcohol and gambling of all sorts, including poker, blackjack and craps, as well as faro, roulette, dice and cards.
 At one point there was a sign in the Midway that said, “If you have a family that needs your money, don’t gamble here.”

 The Crutchfield Rowhouse, which was immediately west of Broomfield’s at 2506-2508 Lake Street, was destroyed in a fire that happened in 1986.